janewbaldwin/starter-academic/content/authors/sophia-lacambra/_index.md

 # List each interest with a dash
 interests:
-- Extreme Events
-- Health Impacts
+- Mental health impacts of tropical cyclones

 education:
   courses: